MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceComposite.md

 > Applies To: PowerShell 7.2

-In real-world situations, configurations can become long and complex, calling many different resources and setting a vast number of properties.
+In real-world situations, configurations can become long and complex, calling several different resources and setting a vast number of properties.
 To help address this complexity, you can use a Windows PowerShell Desired State Configuration (DSC) configuration as a resource for other configurations.
 This is called a composite resource.
 A composite resource is a DSC configuration